 Invitee, Licensee or Trespasser: The Plaintiff’s Status Makes a Difference

-Under New Jersey premises liability law, the duty owed to a visitor is different depending on whether he or she was invited onto the property (such as a business customer), had permission to be on the property (a licensee or social guest), or was a trespasser without permission to be on the property.
-Not surprisingly, the duty to invitees is highest and obligations are much lower with respect to trespassers.
+Under New Jersey premises liability law, the duty owed to a visitor varies depending on whether he or she was invited onto the property (such as a business customer), had permission to be on the property (a licensee or social guest), or was a trespasser without permission to be on the property.
+Not surprisingly, the duty to invitees is highest, and obligations are much lower with respect to trespassers.

 This content was written on behalf of Greg Prosmushkin.